approximately-equal/kingmaker-thesis/sections/chapters/background.typ

 Of the two, Borda's contributions are the more limited, writing only a few pages where he outlined the Borda count, a condercet method---which we'll discuss in just a moment---where the each candidate is assigned a score defined as the aggregate points assigned by their placement on each ballot (with $k$ options, rank 1 gets $k-1$ points, rank 2 gets $k-2$, etc).
 The candidates with the most points wins.
 In the same article, he also shows that the plurality method is flawed, given that it can select a pairwise loser to all other candidates (i.e. a condorcet loser).

-Condorcet alternatively devotes an entire book---along with several papers--- worth of material on voting in his _Essay on the Application of Analysis to the Probability of Majority Decisions_ [translated from the native French].
+Condorcet alternatively devotes an entire books---along with several papers---worth of material on voting in his _Essay on the Application of Analysis to the Probability of Majority Decisions_ [translated from the native French].
 In his work, Condorcet establishes many notable results, including Condorcet's jury theorem and Condorcet's paradox.

 Condorcet's jury theorem proves that if each jury member is more likely than not to make a correct verdict, then the probablity that the majority verdict is correct increases as the number of jury members increases.